khkris/twitter-reply-bot/README.md

 # Execution

-Simply copy paste the link of the tweet you want to reply to then execute twitbot.py.
+Simply copy paste the link of the tweet you want to reply to and then execute twitbot.py.

 # Note